bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 6. Click on `Get FMT`.
 This is an ERC-20 faucet that gives you 100 FMT to test the smart contracts.

 7. Under `Buy from the organiser`, select the festival in the menu and click on `Find tickets`.
 If the tickets have been minted an alert tells you so.
-Select the id of the ticket you want to buy.
+Select the id of the ticket you want to buy and click on `Buy ticket`.
 You have to approve two transactions.
 The first one is to allow the `TransactionsLogic` smart contract to transfer the FMT token and the next one is to confirm the purchase.
 Again, the logs at the bottom shows that a transaction is pending.
 After a while, it should show that it has succeeded.

+8. Under `Sell on the secondary market`, select the festival in the menu and click on `Find tickets`.
+This checks if the account connected in Metamask owns some tickets.
+You can select the id of the ticket you want to sell and set the price.
+If you set a price higher than 2.1x the previous price, the smart contract rejects the transaction.

+9. Change the account again in Metamask and click on `Fetch festivals`.
+Make sure that you have test ETH on the account to pay for the gas.

+10. Click on `Get FMT`.
+The faucet gives you 100 FMT again.

+11. Under `Buy on the secondary market`, select the festival in the menu and click on `Find tickets`.
+This checks if tickets are available on the secondary market.
+You can select the id of the ticket you want to buy for this festival.
+Again, you have to approve two transactions.
+Check the logs to see your transaction on etherscan.

+12. You can get the addresses of the customers who bought tickets either from the organiser or on the secondary market.
+The address appears in the log.